Ensure that the subscription level lock for outbound connections through port 25 is removed by Microsoft Support

 Since Email Signature Server uses port 25 to communicate to Exchange Online we need this port to be open for the traffic to pass through.
 Starting on November 15, 2017, outbound email messages that are sent directly to external domains (such as outlook.com and gmail.com) from a virtual machine (VM) are made available only to certain subscription types in Microsoft Azure.
 Outbound SMTP connections that use TCP port 25 were blocked.
 Email Signature Server does not communicate with any external domain, it only communicates with the customers own Exchange Online server.

 How to check if port 25 is open

-The most accurate way to check this is to login to a virtual machine and run the following command in a command prompt:
+The most accurate way to check this is to create a new virtual machine in your subscription then login and run the following command in a command prompt:

 curl mail.port25.com:25.
 The command works for both Windows and Linux virtual machines.